These are our recommended top ten things to see in Israel that you should include on your must-see list.

 The Sea of Galilee also has great religious significance for Christian pilgrims since Jesus wrought many miracles near it - in the cities of Capernaum, Naghba and on the Mount of Beatitudes.

 Akko in the north of Israel was a major port city during Biblical times.
-But its main claim to fame was as the Crusader capital for 100 years, when Jerusalem was in Muslim control.
+But its main claim to fame is as the Crusader capital for 100 years, when Jerusalem was in Muslim control.

 You can see the Crusader walls, the Knights Halls and Citadel, and many other fascinating Crusader remains.

 Just over twenty years ago, the secret Templars Tunnel running 1,150 feet (350 meters) was discovered in Akko!

 Besides Crusader ruins, you can see Ottoman Turkish remains (including the Turkish baths!), wander around the port and see the fisherman, shop at the local shuk and when you get tired - stop and enjoy some of the best Arab cuisine in Israel.

 Of course, there is much more to see in Israel.
 If you are lucky enough to have more than seven days in Israel, then click here for the (soon) expanded, full list of what to see in Israel.